Measurement Component

 self.plot_lines["y"].setData(self.data["y"])

-Note you do not have to call update_display
+Note: You do not have to call update_display

 attribute.